Special-Operations-Brigade/SOB-Docs/vehicles/mutt.md

 ## MUTT-M

-- Can load stretchers
+- Can load stretchers and Field Bacta Tanks (which slowly heal over time)
 - Loaded casualties do not bleed out
-- Slowly heals loaded casualties over time?!

 ## MUTT-A